about14sheep/s3-readstream/README.md

 # s3-readstream
 AWS S3 Read Stream made easy

-Simple wrapper around [AWS S3 getObject](https://docs.aws.amazon.com/AmazonS3/latest/API/API_GetObject.html)'s grab-by-range call allowing intuitive and stable smart streaming.
+Simple wrapper around [AWS S3Client GetObjectCommand](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/clients/client-s3/classes/getobjectcommand.html)'s grab-by-range call allowing intuitive and stable smart streaming.
+* ZERO Dependencies
 * Simple interface for streaming any size file from AWS S3
 * Easily speed-up, and slow down, the streaming at any point
 * All of the functionaly you love with NodeJS Readable streams
-* Drop in replacement for `AWS.S3.getObject().createReadStream()`
+* Drop in replacement for `(await S3Client.send(new GetObjectCommand())).Body`

+## AWS v3 updates
+Since AWS updated their SDK to be more modular, it introduced breaking changes into version 1 of this package.
+So we have updated as well!
+Going forward, version 2 of this package will *only* work with the new AWS v3 SDK.
+However, if your project still uses AWS v2 sdk, you can use the npm tag `sdk` to install version 1 of this package.
+Checkout the [documentation on version 1](https://github.com/about14sheep/s3-readstream/tree/v1#s3-readstream).

 ## Installing the package
 To install the package: